 Artificial Intelligence Will Power the Future of Work

 If you are more on the development end of things then you were not left out.
-There was a great talk on using Cortana to offer voice powered deployments to different environments!
+There was a great talk on using Cortana to offer voice-powered deployments to different environments!
 All these tools and services open up more ways of interacting and new ways of thinking about what can be done.

 New Ideas Are Key to the New Microsoft

 Talking of new ways of working, it is obvious at Future Decoded that Microsoft wants to shift the way people have often thought of the organisation as just building services around existing ideas.
 It announced the Quantum Computing initiative recently at the Ignite conference and there were more talks on some of the details of this.
 For many, the details of how Quantum Computing is lost on them (and we are not even going to try and address them here!) but the interesting capabilities are around running large scale algorithms in a fraction of the time.
 Classical computing runs through calculations one at a time with performance improvements made by adding more ways to calculate or speeding up the calculations.
 Quantum Computing takes a different approach, considering all outcomes and picking up the correct one.
 How?
-Well, hopefully Microsoft can answer that!
+Well, hopefully, Microsoft can answer that!

 Microsoft is also looking at the problem of how much storage is needed globally as our requirements are growing faster than our ability to hold it.

 One solution that the Microsoft Research team are working on is to use DNA to store archive data.
-This sounds like something from a science fiction film but they have been able to convert 400 MB of data successfully into DNA stored as a liquid and then convert it back in to data on a PC.
+This sounds like something from a science fiction film but they have been able to convert 400 MB of data successfully into DNA stored as a liquid and then convert it back into data on a PC.
 It is not suggesting that suddenly we no longer need to have hard drives and can store data in our body though.
 The vision is to have a datacentre with these liquids in that can store data that does not need to be accessed quickly.
 The reason is that just a tiny amount of DNA can store 10TB of data, as shown in the image below.

 What both of these show is that Microsoft is taking new ideas to solve problems.
 Satya Nadella is promoting the innovation that Microsoft is showing rather than a slower evolution approach as has been seen before.
 Both of these things are unlikely to have a direct impact on our day to day lives in the next few years but it could make a much larger change in the future.
 Microsoft is positioning itself not just for the here and now but to be around for many years to come.

-By Kevin McDonnell, Senior Technical Architect
+By Kevin McDonnell, Senior Technical Architect at Ballard Chalmers

 Kevin McDonnell is a respected Senior Technical Architect with a Master of Engineering (MEng), Engineering Science degree from the University of Oxford.
 Specialising in .NET, Azure and the Office 365 development suite as well as a broad understanding of the wider Microsoft stack, he listens to what clients are looking to achieve and helps identify the best platform and solution to deliver on that.